Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

 <function square at 0x7fc12daafe20>
 ```

-Now, we can see that the variable `square_copy` has the same reference as the `square` function, which means `square_copy` is going to act the same way `square` function is working.
+Now, we can see that the variable `square_copy` has the same reference as the `square` function, which means `square_copy` is going to act the same way as the `square` function is working.
 As you can see:

 _Code:_